Fetasalyt/TCAMpy/docs/Background.rst

 Immune response
 ---------------

 In each cycle, after the tumor growth, immune cells may also appear and act.
-They spawn randomly on the inner edge of the field and every time step they move to a free neighbouring spot.
-If they get in contact with a cancer cell (they move next to one), they might kill it.
+They spawn from a certain distance away from the tumor on the field (on a "frame" around the tumor) and every time step they move to a free neighbouring spot towards tumor density.
+If they get in contact with a cancer cell (they move next to one), they might kill it with a probability based on an immune strength (I) parameter, mutation state of the target and immune exhaustion (IE), which is a time-dependent decline of the immune population.
+The spawn rate is influenced by I, IE and tumor size as well.
+The movement of the immune cells is faster then the movement of the tumor cells, so they can migrate multiple time in each cycle (increasing based on their distance from the tumor).
+Immune cells are shown on the same heatmap as the tumor cells.
 After a certain amount of life, the immune cells die.
-The spawn rate, kill chance and lifespan is influenced by a single ‘immune strength (I)’ parameter, and the spawn rate also increases with the size of the tumor (but has a maximum value based on I).
-Immune cells are shown on the same heatmap as the tumor cells.
 The immune response can be disabled by setting the 'I' parameter to 0.

 Mutations
 ---------